The Orthodox Way of Life

 Pilgrimages are very popular, especially to Jerusalem or Mount Athos, or to holy sites where there are relics of the saints or miraculous icons.
 Many people like to visit monasteries, often for a lengthy stay, in order to join in the services and pray.
 If a parish can organize it, children are taught the Faith and Orthodox practice in Saturday or Sunday schools, and Summer Camps are arranged to give them a holiday which includes religious instruction.

 One cannot travel very far into Orthodox territory without encountering good works.
 An immense emphasis is placed upon them by the Fathers.
 Of course, we do not have any teaching that one is saved by good works, especially if they are understood in the sense of simply fulfilling religious obligations which will bring us brownie points which in turn will tot up to salvation for us—such a concept is alien to the Orthodox heart and mind, which knows that we are saved by grace alone.
-But good works, understood as an expression of our love for our neighbor, are always and vigorously encouraged.
+But good works, understood as an expression of our love for our neighbour, are always and vigorously encouraged.
 One of the desert fathers was asked by a monk what he should do if, when saying his prayers, guests came, and he was told that he should break off his prayer-rule and offer them hospitality—love being a greater virtue than the practice of prayer.
-Hospitality is enjoined, kindness, almsgiving, and all those things whereby we strive to fulfill the commandment of Christ to love our neighbor as ourselves, but for the Orthodox all this is seen also as offering worship to our true God, in whose image our neighbor was created.
+Hospitality is enjoined, kindness, almsgiving, and all those things whereby we strive to fulfil the commandment of Christ to love our neighbour as ourselves, but for the Orthodox all this is seen also as offering worship to our true God, in whose image our neighbour was created.
 It is not separated from the first commandment or our attendance upon God, and it is certainly not seen in contradistinction to it.

 It is an Orthodox belief that words have power, both blessings and curses have an effect on people and things.
 Christ blessed the children, and He blessed bread before giving it as food for the multitude.
 He cursed the fig tree, forbidding us to curse another human being, knowing its evil effect.
 Matter is changed in a way which we cannot understand when it has been blessed—holy water and holy oil can help to give both spiritual and physical healing, since they have been blessed.
 So blessings are frequently requested for oneself and occasionally for one's surroundings.
 A building is sanctified after being blessed with holy water; the place where the Liturgy has been celebrated even more so, which is why people make the sign of the Cross and bow on entering and leaving the church.
 An icon would be just wood and paint without a special blessing on the materials, the icon painter, and on the finished work.
 Then people venerate the image depicted on it, with prayer to whomever it represents.
 Even objects that have been in the sanctuary are treated with special reverence.
 The bread that is blessed and distributed after the Liturgy, being holy, may only be eaten fasting, and any crumbs which accidentally fall to the ground are picked up an consumed lest something holy be trampled on.
 One's whole body and soul are sanctified by taking Communion, so the body of the deceased is reverenced.
 A saint's body is especially venerated because of his holiness and since God often grants His beloved ones partial, or even total, incorruption.